 The fee we may impose will equal six months simple interest on the amount withdrawn subject to penalty.

 As DA readers know, there is always a risk of being stuck in a low-rate iGOCD, if a high-rate iGOCD automatically rolls over.
-Something I don’t often discuss is the “grace period” – that window of opportunity following CD maturity when a penalty-free withdrawal can be made.
+Given iGObanking’s history of sudden rate changes, keeping track of your iGObanking investments should be a high priority.
 According to the Disclosure document,

 The interest rate will be the prevailing renewal rate on the maturity date which has the same term and minimum balance (if any) as the original time deposit.